aaekwal/JenkinsfilePipeline/README.md

 # JenkinsfilePipeline
-the purpose of this project is to configure an automated pipeline project
+The purpose of this project is to configure an automated pipeline project keep pressing on; never give up